romaincomeau/datastructures/README.md

 # datastructures

 # description:
-  implementing popular datastructures from scratch in C
+  implementing datastructures from scratch in C